What Is PIP Immigration?

-Parole in place (PIP) is a program that allows noncitizen family members of United States service members to remain in the country, despite unlawful entry and stay.
+PIP immigration or Parole in Place (PIP) is a program that allows noncitizen family members of United States service members to remain in the country, despite unlawful entry and stay.
 The program is meant to give members of the U.S. military peace of mind and enhance military readiness.

-Keep in mind that PIP is designed for “urgent humanitarian reasons or significant public benefit.”
+Keep in mind that PIP immigration is designed for “urgent humanitarian reasons or significant public benefit.”

 - The spouse (husband or wife) of a U.S. service member